-May is almost upon us which means more freedom and fun as further restrictions are expected to be eased (come on May 17!)
-The novelty of going out hasn’t worn off yet, and with these events and activities happening this month, it proves that in April we were only just getting started.
+May is here which means more fun in store!
+The novelty of going out hasn’t worn off yet (and we don’t think it will any time soon) and with these events and activities happening this month, it proves that in April we were only just getting started.
 So without further ado, here are all the best things to do in Birmingham this May.

 1. Escape to a new dimension at this stunning virtual reality bar

 One of the UK’s most popular high street virtual reality metaverse, OTHERWORLD, has opened a new location in Birmingham, featuring 18 multi-sensory immersion pods and a 16-tap self-serve drinks wall.
 Already a favourite of celebrities in London with visits from Adele, Skepta, Jonathan Ross, KSI and Judge Rinder, the arrival of OTHERWORLD in Birmingham gives guests the chance to try the latest virtual reality experiences with their friends – all in scintillatingly sci-fi surroundings.
 While other VR venues might overlook the space beyond the headset, at OTHERWORLD you’ll be able to enjoy cocktails and craft beer in-between trips into parallel dimensions, promising happy days for players and companions alike.

 Take a trip back in time to explore a world of dinosaurs, no DeLorean, green screen or wormholes required.
 Dino Kingdom invites you on an adventure into a prehistoric wilderness, where you’ll find life-size animatronic dinosaurs, 9D virtual reality pods, thrilling fairground rides and even a giant fossil tunnel.
 The dino-mite experience will be taking over Leicester’s Abbey Park from May 27 and promises an unforgettable family day out.
 Grab your tickets to visit this wondrous world of dinosaurs here.